GoogleContainerTools/skaffold/docs/design_proposals/sync-auto-support.md

 explicitly disallow this, because changing the build definition might result in a post-sync state that is broken.

+** What about files that have specific permissions? ** Jib allows users to customize file permissions, for instance a file on the container can be configured to be 0x456 or something.
+One option instead of dealing with this, is to just make all sync'd files 777?
+Or we allow passthrough of permissions from the build system to the sync system.

 ** Should we allow the user to configure the auto block? **

 Perhaps the user knows something that jib doesnt, and wants to ignore some files